 Disclosure: We may receive compensation if you purchase a product through one of the links below.
 Our editors independently selected each product featured.

-Below, we’ll go over these challenges and accommodations in more detail.
-We’ll also review the top colleges and scholarships available for deaf and hard-of-hearing students, as well as additional resources that may be helpful.
+This article provides an overview of common challenges deaf and hard-of-hearing students face and what accommodations are available to help them in their post-secondary education.
+We’ll also review the top colleges and scholarships available for deaf and hard-of-hearing students and additional resources that may be helpful.

-Difficulty with communication and accessing information happens outside of the classroom too, as deaf and hard-of-hearing students may have issues communicating with their peers.
-This makes it harder to collaborate with other students and can lead to feelings of isolation.
-This in turn can lead to depression, anxiety, and other mental health problems.
+Outside the classroom, deaf and hard-of-hearing students may also face difficulty communicating with peers, instructors, and staff.
+This can make it harder to collaborate with other students and lead to feelings of isolation, which can, in turn, cause depression, anxiety, and other mental health problems.

-- Issues with the teleconferencing platform or the instructor’s device can result in poor audio quality.
+- Issues with the teleconferencing platform or the instructor’s device resulting in poor audio quality.

-- Excess noise in the student or instructor’s location can make it more difficult to hear.
+- Excess noise in the student or instructor’s location can make hearing more difficult.

 - Poor image quality or lighting in the instructor’s video feed can make it difficult to read lips.
 This also extends to interpreters.

-- Not being able to see everyone in a virtual classroom if fellow students don’t have their camera turned on.
+- You won’t be able to see everyone in a virtual classroom if fellow students don’t have their cameras turned on.

 - Multiple students talking at the same time.